 Thinking of starting your own business?
-Well if you can cook African, Caribbean or Soul food here are three reasons why you should start a supper club.
+Well if you can cook African, Caribbean or Southern and Soul food here are three reasons why you should start a supper club.

 - The glass ceiling, lack of diversity and inclusion at your work place, you are not included in positions of power in management or is anyone that looks like you.
 Frustrated?
 See Hollywood Oscars, #blacklivesmatter, the gender, ethnic pay gap and gender pricing